sdiehl/wiwinwlh/tutorial.md

 Lenses
 ======

-There are two implementations of note that are mostly compatible but differ in scope:
+There are several implementations of note that are mostly compatible but differ in scope:

 * *lens-family-core* - The core abstractions in a standalone library with minimal dependencies.
+* *fc-labels*
+* *data-lens-light*
-* *lens*
+* *lens* - The pathological lens library.

 **<span style="color:red">WARNING</span>: The ``lens`` library is considered by many Haskellers to be deeply pathological and introduces a needless amount of